replugged-org/replugged/README.md

 ## Installing plugins and themes

-Plugins and themes are stored in the following folders:
+Plugins and themes are stored in the following folders in `/plugins` and `/themes` respectively:

 - Windows: `%APPDATA/replugged`
-- macOS: `~/Library/Application Support/Replugged`
+- macOS: `~/Library/Application Support/replugged`
 - Other: `$XDG_CONFIG_HOME/replugged` or `~/.config/replugged`

 These folders are automatically created the first time you run Replugged.